raabowler/hzalmacat/README.rst

 The catalogue compiled and presented here contains the published ALMA and NOEMA observations of galaxies at z > 6.5 as presented in the review paper entitled "An ALMA view of high-redshift galaxy formation" by Renske Smit and Rebecca Bowler 2026 published in the Annual Review of Astronomy and Astrophysics.
 We enteavor to keep this catalogue up to date in future.

-Here we include:
+Here we include
  - the original catalogue
  - any updated catalogues
  - a description of the columns
  - basic codes for reading in and displaying the results

 The catalogue